Hunter Local Land Services is governed by a board of local people.

-Art has a stud and commercial beef cattle enterprise at Crawford River via Bulahdelah in the Midcoast district with an interest in improved productivity and the control of invasive species and weeds.
-Art's professional background spanned 43 years in the financial markets and services sector, including risk, change management and process reengineering with an MBA ( Project Management).
+Art has a stud and commercial beef cattle enterprise at Crawford River on the Mid North Coast.
+He has an interest in improved productivity and the control of invasive species and weeds.
+Art's professional background spanned 43 years including as an executive in the financial markets and services sector, focussing on risk, change management and process re-engineering with an MBA (Project Management).
 This is Art’s second term on the Hunter Local Land Services Board.

 Deborah Willis, Lansdowne

-Deborah has been farming her own property at Lansdowne near Taree for 35 years, which included a dairy operation, currently timber harvesting and sawn products as well as a beef enterprise, producing vealers.
-Deborah has a Diploma in Agriculture, qualifications in the timber Industry, as well as holistic farm management and planning.
-She is passionate about the importance of agriculture and its role in sustainability for Australia and has 20 years of experience in rural industry representation, including state farming organisations and weeds advisory committees.
+Deborah has been farming her own property at Lansdowne near Taree for 35 years.
+Her business encompasses a dairy operation, timber harvesting and sawn products as well as a beef enterprise.
+She is passionate about the importance of agriculture and its role in long term sustainability for Australia.
+Deborah has 20 years of experience in rural industry representation, including state farming organisations and weeds advisory committees.
 This is Deborah’s second term on the Hunter Local Land Services Board.